Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Peer listing

-The Manager **MUST** list the Peer when a valid Contract with a PeerRegistrationGrant for the Peer exists.
+The Manager **MUST** list the Peers with whom the Peer has negotiated Contracts or who announced themselves to the Peer.

-The Manager **MUST** list the Peers with whom the Peer has negotiated Contracts.
+The Manager **MUST** persist the Peer ID, name and Manager address of each Peer with whom the Peer has negotiated Contracts.

+The Manager **MUST** persist the Peer ID, name and Manager address of each Peer who called the `announce`  endpoint as specified in the [OpenAPI Specification](https://gitlab.com/commonground/standards/fsc/-/blob/master/manager.yaml).

 ### Interfaces {#manager_interface}